Vaughan Gething vows to carry on as First Minister in Wales

 The First Minister told broadcasters: “I’m here, proud to be the First Minister of Wales to serve and lead my country.
 That’s what I’ve done today, it’s what I’ll carry on doing.”

-He added that it was a “very disappointing afternoon,” branding the motion a “transparent gimmick” that was impacted by two members of his party being unwell.
+Mr Gething said it had been a “very disappointing afternoon”, branding the motion a “transparent gimmick” that was impacted by two members of his party being unwell.

+Without the absence of Hannah Blythyn, who Mr Gething recently sacked from his government, and Lee Waters, the no-confidence motion was unlikely to have passed.

 “We did that for more than three months with the leader of the Conservative Party.”